On-Premises Phone System vs. Hosted Cloud Phone System

 A hosted phone system is more scalable than an on-premise alternative.
 That’s because you don’t need extra wire lines connected to your on-premise data center.

 This means that expansion of the system makes hosted VoIP superb for growing teams.
-If you plan to expand your call center or hire new employees within the next few years, call management is easier with a hosted provider.
+If you plan to expand your contact center or hire new employees within the next few years, call management is easier with a hosted provider.

 4. How much control do you need?

-But after reading this article and answering the questions we presented, you should have a much clearer idea of what’s best for your business.
+But after reading this article and answering the questions we presented, you should have a much clearer idea of what’s best for your particular business.

 If you’ve decided that a cloud-based phone system is the option for you, get in touch with Nextiva.
 We’ve helped thousands of businesses of all sizes create a strong, robust, and reliable VoIP network with almost-perfect uptime.